IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 As [Oracle](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/class-data-sharing.html) explain, *Class data sharing (CDS) helps reduce the startup time for Java programming language applications, in particular smaller applications, as well as reduce footprint.
 When the JRE is installed using the installer, the installer loads a set of classes from the system jar file into a private internal representation, and dumps that representation to a file, called a "shared archive"... the shared archive is memory-mapped in, saving the cost of loading those classes and allowing much of the JVM's metadata for these classes to be shared among multiple JVM processes.*

-This feature has been available in Java since JDK 5 and is quite simple to take advantage of.
-Continue with this lab to see how to take advantage of CDS with our Java application.
+This feature has been available in Java since JDK 5 and is quite simple to implement.
+Let's continue to see how we can use CDS with our Java application.

 ### Using the shared archive